joshhus/blockchain-sw-25/howto/ibp-console-advanced-channel.md

 {:tip}

 * **Capabilities**.
 If you're unfamiliar with capabilities, see [Channel capabilities](https://hyperledger-fabric.readthedocs.io/en/release-1.4/capabilities_concept.html){: external} in the Fabric documentation.
 Currently, only **application** and **orderer** capabilities can be set during channel creation.
 For information about **channel** capabilities (which are a level of capabilities that span both ordering nodes and peers and do not refer to "capabilities on the channel") and how to change them, check out the [Capabilities](#ibp-console-govern-capabilities) section below.

+* **Lifecycle endorsement policy**.
+This defines how many channel members must approve a smart contract definition before the smart contract can be used on the channel.
+This is different from the endorsement policy of the smart contract itself as it has nothing to do with the transactions invoke against the smart contract.
+Rather, the lifecycle endorsement policy is the criteria by which the organizations on the channel collaboratively decide to use a particular smart contract and agree on certain parameters.
+It is possible to make the lifecycle endorsement policy **ALL**, **ANY**, or to define a specific set of organizations.
+Note that if you don't specify a lifecycle endorsement policy, it defaults to **MAJORITY**, which means that a majority of **Admins** on the channel will have to approve smart contract definitions.
+For more information about lifecycle endorsement, see [Deploy a smart contract using Fabric v2.x](/docs/blockchain-sw-25?topic=blockchain-sw-25-ibp-console-smart-contracts-v2).

+* **Endorsement policy**.
+If a smart contract definition does not define an endorsement policy for its transactions, the endorsement policy defined here will become the endorsement policy of the smart contract.
+By default this policy is **MAJORITY**, which means a majority of endorsing organizations will have to approve transactions that are invoked against this smart contract.
+However, as with the lifecycle endorsement policy, it is possible to make the endorsement policy **ALL**, **ANY**, or to define a specific set of organizations.
+For more information about default endorsement policies, see [Install and propose a smart contract](/docs/blockchain-sw-25?topic=blockchain-sw-25-ibp-console-smart-contracts-v2#ibp-console-smart-contracts-v2-install-propose).

 * **Block cutting parameters**.
 These fields determine the conditions under which the ordering service cuts a new block.
 For information on how these fields affect when blocks are cut, see the [Block cutting parameters](/docs/blockchain-sw-25?topic=blockchain-sw-25-ibp-console-govern#ibp-console-govern-orderer-tuning-batch-size) section below.
 Note that changing these parameters will require the signature of an ordering service admin.
 If you are an ordering service admin, you can sign this update using the **Ordering service organization** panel.